*Update* Tennis Manager 2023 is now out, see our full review here

-For years now the main focus on sports management games has been on soccer, but finally, tennis fans have a management sim that will allow them to push their favorite tennis players to new heights in their careers.
+For years now the main focus of sports management games has been on soccer, but finally, tennis fans have a management sim that will allow them to push their favorite tennis players to new heights in their careers.

-As much as I do enjoy tennis, I never expected there to be much involved in terms of tennis managers, but of course, Tennis manager 2021 has proven me wrong, showing me just how much planning and tactics go into running a tennis club.
+As much as I do enjoy tennis, I never expected there to be much involved in terms of tennis managers, but of course, Tennis Manager 2021 has proven me wrong, showing me just how much planning and tactics go into running a tennis club.

-The first thing I should mention is that you cannot play the games of tennis in Tennis manager, in many of the manager games I have played previously, you are able to actually play, but with Tennis Manager 2021, the sole focus is on management, which continues even as the player is on the court.
+The first thing I should mention is that you cannot play the games of tennis in Tennis Manager, in many of the manager games I have played previously, you are able to actually play, but with Tennis Manager 2021, the sole focus is on management, which continues even as the player is on the court.